 - Coach Z has a story in which Mr. Poofers gives a present to his Sitcom Arch-Nemesis Old Man Rootbeer, only for it to contain "half a hairbrush".

 - Marzipan's story describes how Mr. Poofers never complained, except for one time after he got served a bowl of "bad, bad pudding" with a hair in it.

-- Strong Sad goes through an elaborate ritual to mentally prepare himself for a scary story, but he can't get past Mr. Poofers sitting in a white void with a "pimecone" before breaking down.Strong Sad: Augh!
+- Strong Sad goes through an elaborate ritual to mentally prepare himself for a scary story, but he can't get past Mr. Poofers sitting in a White Void Room with a "pimecone" before breaking down.Strong Sad: Augh!
 Let me out!
 It was horrible!
 It was like Homestar's imagination was gushing out of my mouth like fire!

 Homestar: I know, right?

 - Strong Bad gets closer than the rest, having Old Man Rootbeer try to kill Mr. Poofers with a flamethrower... but then it turns into a jaunty musical number with Mr. Poofers and Old Man Rootbeer riding on a trolley.

 - Ultimately, the gang decides to "start worshiping Mr. Poofers as our dark overlord".

 - Homsar shows up as David St. Hubbins, but what really sells it is that he's wearing the powder blue, poofy Saturn shirt Jeanine knitted him as part of his costume.